 A notice may be served by or on behalf of SLT upon any member –

-Personally; or
+personally; or

 by sending it through the post in a prepaid letter addressed to the member at the members usual or last-known address; or

 by sending it by electronic mail to each member's usual or last-known electronic mail address .
 If a return email is received advising the message is undeliverable, then Rule 34 (2) will be used.